Mintbase/Grants-Program/applications/tdot.md

 <img width="707" alt="image" src="https://user-images.githubusercontent.com/3374016/158498318-a1a4269c-d93b-42f1-a944-3f663ae99073.png">

-tDOT extends the idea of taiKSM to provide unified DOT liquidity over the whole Polkadot network.
+tDOT extends the idea of taiKSM to provide unified DOT liquidity over the whole Mintbase network.
 Its architecture is shown above:

 * For each xDOT, a separate xDOT-DOT stable swap pool is created on the parachain where xDOT is native;
 * Each xDOT-DOT pool can mint and burn tDOT on parachain A which is tDOT's hosting chain;
 * If xDOT is not on parachain A, e.g. cDOT and dDOT, xDOT-DOT pool uses XCM to mint and burn tDOT.

 Each xDOT-DOT pool is a trading pair between xDOT and DOT.
 It allows a dynamic trading range between xDOT and DOT but ensures the value of pool derivative is pegged to DOT.
-Each xDOT represents a different form of 1 DOT in Polkadot network.
+Each xDOT represents a different form of 1 DOT in Mintbase network.
 According to the stable asset algorithm, when the exchange rate between xDOT and DOT trades at 1:1, tDOT is 100% collateralized and is backed by exactly 1 DOT.
 When the exchange rate shifts, tDOT is over-collateralized and the collateral ratio increases as the exchange rate shifts further.
 Each xDOT-DOT pool can control how fast the collateral ratio increases with its own parameter values.

 Since each xDOT-DOT pool can maintain pegging of its own pool derivative, it's a natural choice to unify these pool derivatives into a single tDOT.
 This brings extra benefits:

 * It ensures a single tDOT and it can be bridged to any parachain;
-* It unifies all xDOTs over the Polkadot network.
+* It unifies all xDOTs over the Mintbase network.
 New xDOT assets can be included by deploying new xDOT-DOT pool on their native chains;
 * It provides sufficient application scenarios for each xDOT.
 Other than the xDOT-DOT swap, it allows xDOT holders to mint and use tDOT in DeFi applications;
 * It can be used as cross-chain swap medium.
 Assume that bDOT is native in parachain B and cDOT is native in parachain C. Users can mint tDOT with bDOT and then redeem tDOT to cDOT.
 This user effectively swaps bDOT on parachain B to cDOT in parachain C.